 In 2022 Cannock Wood has 441 homes and is a mainly residential area within the tightly drawn settlement boundary, but the pattern of scattered dwellings is still present in the areas outside the settlement boundary which are designated Green Belt.
-Fringed by parts of Cannock Forest and Chase other mixed woodland.
-Green Belt accommodates a commercial livery, as well as farmland used as hayfields and for grazing cattle, sheep and horses, and some is maintained under the Countryside Stewardship scheme.
+Fringed by parts of Cannock Forest and other mixed Chase woodland. the Green Belt accommodates a commercial livery, as well as farmland used as hayfields and for grazing cattle, sheep and horses, and some is maintained under the Countryside Stewardship scheme.